15 Exotic Mexican Fruits That You Must Try

 To eat this Mexican spiky fruit, just cut it half and take the flesh out.
 Soursop can be eaten raw or added to a smoothie.

 This is among the weird fruits found in Mexico.
 It is typically seen in Southern Mexico.
 It seems like a golf ball.
-This weird red fruit is delectably sweet and, it tastes a bit like lychees.
+Rambutan is a weird red fruit that is delectably sweet and, it tastes a bit like lychees.

 How to eat rambutans?

 With a cutting knife cut this fruit into two.
 Pop the slippery white exotic looking fruits inside your mouth.